-	Every effort will be made to inform the entire campus in the case of an emergency through the cellphone text message alert system, broadcast e-mail, reverse phone messaging system, and the Rutgers-Newark website.
+Every effort will be made to inform the entire campus in the case of an emergency through the Emergency Notification System.
+Secondary means of notification may include: email; website announcements; Nixle community notification platform; community radio and local news outlets.

 In case of campus wide evacuation please follow the directions and prearranged route setup by the Department of Public Safety.

-- DO NOT move package.
-Isolate the item by evacuating the area.
+DO NOT try to open, shake or move the package.
+Isolate the package by evacuating the area.

-Contact your supervisor or department head as soon as possible, or call the campus police (973-353-5581) immediately.
-Remain calm as possible and do not attempt to confront the individual or engage in an argument.
+Contact your supervisor or department head as soon as possible.
+If you believe the matter is urgent, call the Rutgers University Police Department at 973-353-5111 immediately.
+Remain as calm as possible and do not attempt to confront the individual or engage in an argument.

 In the unlikely event of closing, delayed opening or class cancellation, the information will be posted on the Rutgers-Newark website or call the Campus Information line 973/353-1766.